Do you take out a policy in the learner's name, can you add a learner driver to your policy, or do you choose short term provisional driver insurance?

 Lots of people choose to be added to a parent's or family member's policy to get some extra practice between official lessons.

->

-> Admiral Learner Driver Insurance allows learner drivers to get insured on a friend or family member’s car without affecting their No Claims Bonus.
+Veygo Learner Driver Insurance allows learners to get insured on a friend or family member's car without affecting their No Claims Bonus.

->

-> The insurance works in addition to any cover already in place on the car and you can choose a 30,60 or 90-day policy term.
+The insurance works in addition to any cover already in place on the car and you can choose instant cover from two hours to 90 days.

->

-> Don't worry, this isn't like dual insurance and the main insurance policy of the car doesn't have to be with Admiral, so you won't have to cancel your existing policy.
+Don't worry, this isn't like dual insurance and the main insurance policy of the car doesn't have to be with Admiral, so you won't have to cancel your existing policy.

 While a learner is taking lessons and looking for every available opportunity to practice driving, the option to become a named driver on an existing policy may be discussed, but what does that mean exactly?

 Basically, the only people who can drive your car are those named on your insurance policy - that's up to four drivers (including policyholder) on a standard Admiral one-car policy.